ZgblKylin/KylinPluginFramework/README.md

 1. Submit code before 2019.7.7
 2. Finish documentation with Doxygen(See [Another repository](https://zgblkylin.github.io/Cpp-Utilities/) for example).
 3. Migrate configuration file format from `json` to `xml`.
+4. Unit tests and CI support for travis, appveyor and coveralls.
 4. Other further maintenance.